409544041/EasyFramework/README.md

 1. Run in editor found DebugSystem Component at DontDestoryOnLoad Scene >> DebugSystem GameObject >> DebugSystem Component.
 2. you can see a IsLogEnable toggle on DebugSystem Component at Inspector Window, if IsLogEnable == false nothing on Console Window.
-3. you can see all layers toggle on DebugSystem Component at Inspector Window, if layer0 == false "white context" will not output to Console Window.
+3. you can see all layers toggle on DebugSystem Component at Inspector Window, if layer0 == false "white context" will not be output to Console Window.
 4. the new layer will auto add to debugsystem when you debugger.log ("", "a new layer name") when run in editor;
+5. you can see a showOnUGui toggle on DebugSystem Component at Inspector Window, if showOnUGui == true you can also see the message in the game scene at DebugCanvas/DebugPanel.
+6. if you want to open the DebugPanel in the game scene, you just need to press the '~' key and input 'debug on' or 'debug true' then press the 'enter' key.

 2017-03-26 Context Menu